 new friendships that have lasted as the year progressed, and I am proud to say that

 most of my friends and acquaintances at BU are those whom I had met for the first

 time at the Orientation program."

 ~ Binghamton University International Student

-Please note that the “New Student Fee” that will be included on your student bill supports services and events for new students, including Orientation.
-The fee is charged to all international graduate students in their initial semester.
-The New Student Fee for graduate students or graduate exchange students is $110.
+Please note that the "New Student Fee" of $110 that will be included on your student bill supports services and events for new students, including Orientation.
+The fee is charged to all international graduate exchange students in their initial semester.
 Your student bill will be issued after you register for courses.

 In order to have a successful Orientation experience, please make sure to complete the following: